The Therapy of Light

 Kate W Baldwin, MD, a former senior surgeon at Woman’s Hospital in Pennsylvania, USA, shares her experiences treating patients with light in 1926.[9][10]

 “For about six years, I have given close attention to the action of colors in restoring bodily functions.
-I am perfectly honest in saying that after nearly thirty-seven years of active hospital and private practice in medicine and surgery, I can produce quicker and more accurate results with colors than with any other combined methods and with less strain on the patient.
+I am perfectly honest in saying that after nearly thirty-seven years of active hospital and private practice in medicine and surgery, I can produce quicker and more accurate results with colors than with any other combined methods and less strain on the patient.
 The functions have often been restored after the traditional remedies have failed.
 Of course, surgery is necessary in some cases.
 Still, results will be quicker and better if color is used before and after an operation.
 Sprains, bruises, and trauma of all sorts respond to color as to no other treatment.
 Septic conditions yield, regardless of the specific organism.
 Cardiac lesions, asthma, hay fever, pneumonia, inflammatory conditions of the eyes, corneal ulcers, glaucoma, and cataracts are relieved by the treatment.”.[9 pp.156-7]

 A few years later, the USA’s Food and Drug Administration (FDA) declared that color therapy (as an unorthodox medicine) was not to be practiced.[18]